-Each front brake pad is provided with a wear indicator, which allows you to check the brake pad wear without having to disassemble the brake.
-To check the brake pad wear, check the position of the wear indicator while applying the brake.
-If a brake pad has worn to the point that the wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.
+Each front brake pad is provided with wear indicators, which allows you to check the brake pad wear without having to disassemble the brake.
+To check the brake pad wear, check the position of the wear indicators while applying the brake.
+If a brake pad has worn to the point that a wear indicator almost touches the brake disc, have a Yamaha dealer replace the brake pads as a set.